Chenilles-Network/chenilles-network.github.io/concepts.md

 Cardano, Solana, PolkaDot, Avalanche, Cosmos, Filecoin, Internet Computer, Aptos, Algorand, Tezos, MINA, Nervos, and their respective forks and clones (list not exhaustive).
-But they emphatically do not include Bitcoin, Ripple, Monero, Stellar, Zcash, and their respective forks and clones (list not exhaustive).
+But they emphatically do not (as of 2023 at least) include Bitcoin, Ripple, Monero, Stellar, Zcash, and their respective forks and clones (list not exhaustive).

 It is quite easy on smart-contract capable blockchains